-The received data was analyzed using the multi-way analysis of variances (ANOVA) and multiple comparison tests.
-The data was fitted to a normal distribution.
-Homogeneity of variances was tested using Levene's test and deviations from normal distribution were visually inspected.
-Although it was found that the data does not exactly fulfill the assumptions of ANOVA, ANOVA is known to be robust for small violations of the assumptions [25].

-In Figure 11, the means and 95% confidence intervals for each attribute, test signal, and processing method are shown.

-True-head responses and equalized artificial head responses worked well for the speech signal.
-Apparent source width, direction, and distance of events are all rated above 4.5, which corresponds to imperceptible on the ITU small impairment scale.
+The received data were analyzed using the multiway analysis of variances (ANOVA) and multiple-comparision tests.
+The data were fitted to a normal distribution.
+The homogeneity of variances was tested using Levene's test, and deviations from normal distribution were visually inspected.
+Although it was found that the data do not exactly fulfill the assumptions of ANOVA, ANOVA is known to be robust for small violations of the assumptions [25].
+Fig. 12 shows the means and the 95% confidence intervals for each attribute, test signal, and processing method.
+True-head responses and equalized artificial-head responses worked well for the speech signal.
+Apparent source width, direction, and distance of events are all rated above 4.5, which corresponds to imperceptible on the ITU small-impairment scale.
 Spaciousness and coloration lie between 4 and 4.5 (perceptible but not annoying).
-Although the means of the artificial head method are worse, the differences are small (< 0.1) and the confidence intervals of the true-head and artificial head results overlap.
+Although the means of the artificial-head method are worse, the differences are small (< 0.1), and the confidence intervals of the true-head and artificial-head results overlap.

 All attributes get lower ratings with music and noise signals.
-With the music signal, the difference to reality is rated as perceptible but not annoying.
+With the music signal the difference from reality is rated as perceptible but not annoying.
 The difference between the auralization methods is greatest in terms of distance to events but the confidence intervals overlap.
-With the noise signal all attributes except tone color are above 3.5 corresponding to perceptible but not annoying.
-In terms of coloration, the difference to reality was rated as slightly annoying.
+With the noise signal all attributes except tone color are above 3.5, corresponding to perceptible but not annoying.
+In terms of coloration, the difference from reality was rated as slightly annoying.

-The six main effects in the ANOVA analysis were the audio material used (sample), processing method of the binaural measurements (method), the attributes used (attrib), repetitions of the ratings (repet), the loudspeaker type (speaker) and a test subject (subj).
-All other main effects except the repetitions and the loudspeaker type were found significant (p < 0.01).
-There were also a few significant second and third order interactions.
-A full ANOVA table is presented in Appendix B.
+The six most prominent effects in the ANOVA analysis were audio material used (sample), processing method of the binaural measurements (method), attributes used (attrib), repetitions of the ratings (repet), loudspeaker type (speaker), and test subject (subj).
+All other main effects, except repetitions and loudspeaker type, were found to be significant (p < 0.01).
+There were also a few significant second- and third-order interactions.
+A full ANOVA table is presented in the Appendix.

 The most significant effect was the audio sample.
-In further investigations with a multiple comparison test (Tukey's post-hoc test) it was found that the means of all three samples were significantly different.
+In further investigations with a multiple-comparison test (Tukey's post-hoc test) it was found that the means of all three samples were significantly different.
 The effect of the test subjects appeared to be significant, which implies that the performance of the binaural method depends on the test subject.
-The multiple comparison test showed that one test subject gave significantly lower ratings while one of the eight subjects gave significantly higher ratings than others.
+The multiple-comparison test showed that one test subject gave significantly lower ratings while one of the eight subjects gave significantly higher ratings than the others.